veraison/corim/README.md

 > These API are still in active development (as is the underlying CoRIM spec).
 > They are **subject to change** in the future.

+## Required Tools

+Ensure you have the following tools installed with the specified versions on your machine:

+- **Go**: Version 1.22
+- **golangci-lint**: Version 1.54.2

 ## Developer tips

 Before requesting a PR (and routinely during the dev/test cycle), you are encouraged to run: